 I’ve always tried to make a habit of documenting my projects and sharing as much as possible.
-My last company made this a part of its core philosopy.
-It was a great way of holding ourselves accountable, and helped us build a small audience of people to launch new projects and get feedback from.
+My last company made this a part of its core philosophy.
+It was a great way of holding ourselves accountable, and helped us build a small audience of people to show new projects to and get feedback from.

-After documenting stuff at need/want for four years, I wanted to try something different — an animated video series that would document the stuff I was working on.
+After documenting stuff on our blog for four years, I wanted to try something different.

 Art style Exploration

 For no reason other than I thought it was cool….
 I went with pixel art.
-I went on Fiverr.com and hired a couple of pixel artists to create some concept scenes to see how they looked.
+I found a couple of talented pixel artists on fiverr and hired them to create some concept scenes.